 Elementary School STEM Programs

 • Project Crystal (5th grade): Young scientists learn about plant ecology and food webs as they partner with a UC Irvine researcher to investigate how best to help native plants grow.
-This program also includes options for in-person or video field trips.

-• Explore at Home Investigations (2-5th grade): These short standalone investigations invite students and their families to use a science journal as they explore in and around their home!
+• Explore at Home Investigations (2-5th grade): These short, standalone investigations invite students and their families to use a science journal as they explore in and around their home!
 Materials are provided in English and Spanish.

-• Trouble with Trash (K-2nd grade): Young scientist and engineers investigate the seen and unseen impacts of trash pollution within our communities and beaches as they partner with UC Irvine researchers to learn how to protect our beaches and ecosystems.
-This program contains an in-person field trip.
+• Trouble with Trash (K-2nd grade): Young scientist and engineers investigate the seen and unseen impacts of trash pollution within our communities and beaches to learn how to protect our beaches and ecosystems.

-Middle & High School STEM Programs
+Middle & High School STEM Field Trips

 • Project Crystal Code (Middle School): How can we use technology to protect our wild spaces?
 Project Crystal Code builds on ideas from Project Crystal as participants use coding and build sensors to investigate how mulch decomposes.
-This program also includes options for in-person and video field trips.

 • Coastal Dynamics (Middle & High School): Step into the shoes of an environmental engineer as you help us understand how Crystal Cove’s beaches are changing and what we can do to protect them!